tegandbiscuits/Secret-Santa-App/readme.md

 #### Optional
 * Gift giving is hard.
 It might be nice if participants could give some ideas on what gifts they would like to receive, and what their favorite gift of all-time was.
-* The ultimate Secret Santa app would automatically assigns Secret Santas and alerts each group member of their secret responsibilities.
+* The ultimate Secret Santa app would automatically assigns Secret Santas and alert each group member of their secret responsibilities.

 ### FYI:
-* You will need a database to store information
+* You may need a database to store information
 * The algorithm to assign Secret Santas needs to avoid duplicates
-* This would be awesome if it was a responsive design (bonus points for using Phone Gap)
+* It would be awesome if the app was a responsive design (bonus points for using Phone Gap)
 * At some point you'll probably want to set up a server to run your code
 * If the development side of this is too challenging, just make it look good